lpn-plant/lpntpm-docs/docs/tpm-spi-dev.md

 header).
 When TPM is deselected, transfer is aborted and TPM should go back into idle state.
 This may require TPM firmware to sample CS state in order to update its internal state machine.

-TPM specification defines a custom flow control protocol - TPM may insert wait states to delay transfer from Host to TPM.
-Flow control is non-standard behaviour and depending on implementation may require to sample CS.

 Neither Zephyr provides such an API, except for GPIO chip select, which may not be usable from within SPI slave.